 CFC, HCFC, HFC, methylene chloride or other halogenated organic compounds shall not be used as blowing agents in the production of the material.

 Declaration from the foam manufacturer/-supplier about which blowing agent has been used.
+Appendix 19 can be used.

 O57 Latex

 Fillings, stuffing materials, and padding made from synthetic latex or natural latex shall meet the following requirements: